 Strategic location and attractive tax benefits make Singapore the most preferred location for the overseas companies to set up their business.
 Various options are – opening up a Branch Office, a Representative Office or a Subsidiary in Mount Faber .
 The country also has liberal immigration policies.
 If the company wants to set up their regional head quarters in Singapore they are also provided with Financial Assistance.

 A key determinant for setting up a business in Mount Faber is the tax regime in force.
 In this regard Singapore boast of being one of the lowest tax jurisdictions in the world.
-Detailed below is an overview of the tax system and Audited Accounts in Singapore.
+Detailed below is an overview of the tax system and Accounting System in Singapore.

 Tax jurisdiction Singapore: Taxes are levied on a territorial principle i.e. companies and individuals are taxed on Singapore sourced income.
 In addition, the Foreign sourced income (branch profits, dividends, service income, etc.) are taxed when it is remitted or deemed remitted into Singapore unless the income was already subjected to taxes in a jurisdiction with headline tax rates of at least 15%.